Unbiased Review of Luxury Vinyl Brands: everything you need to know

 Lansfield is a Builddirect exclusive flooring that makes affordable but good quality luxury vinyl.
 Most all of their products I’ve seen have impressive wear layers of 20mil.
 They have many different lines of luxury vinyl, and the thickness and designs can vary.
 There are definitely some beautiful designs, but I would sample the floor before you decide to install it in your home.

-There stance on VOCs and phthalates: All flooring on Builddirect is vetted and must pass the California Air Resources Board Phase II compliance standards—considered some of the strictest (and overly strict by some) standards in the world.
+There stance on VOCs and phthalates: Last time I checked, all flooring on Builddirect is vetted and must pass the California Air Resources Board Phase II compliance standards—considered some of the strictest (and overly strict by some) standards in the world.
 It limits levels of VOCs found to be harmful.
-I have not yet heard from Builddirect specifically relating to phthalates but will update this when I get a response.

 Lifeproof is Home Depot’s line of luxury vinyl.
 Like most big manufacturers, luxury vinyl quality varies, but you just have to look through the specifications especially wear layer to make sure it’s good quality.
 From what I’ve seen, most of their flooring has a 6 mil wear layer which is good but not great.
 So despite its bold claims of “life proof,” it may not be the most durable against foot traffic (still should be pretty good, though).
 One area Lifeproof and Home Depot is particularly impressive for a big retailer is its stance on only providing eco-friendly flooring.
 All Lifeproof flooring is Floorscore Certified and phthalate-free.